School of Mining Engineering, Room 162, 1st floor, Old Main Building (K15), Kensington campus

 Wendy is an invited member of:

-- Independent Monitoring Panel for Springvale Mine Extension (since January 2016).
+- Independent Monitoring Panel for Springvale Mine Extension (January 2016 to present)

 Wendy provides independent scientific reviews and specialist work through the Australian Centre for Sustainabile Mining Practices (ACSMP) and the UNSW Water Research Laboratory (WRL).
 She has been an independent hydrological expert for Community Consultative Committees related to mining proposals in farming areas.